The Ambrette, Margate

-Muddy says: Margate’s first ever Michelin recommendation in 2010, The Ambrette not only sits pretty with sea views over Margate sands but is also a foodie destination in town for traditional Indian dishes with an exciting and innovative twist
+Margate's first ever Michelin recommendation, The Ambrette not only has sea views over Margate but it's known for traditional Indian dishes with an exciting and innovative twist.

 If you thought Margate was only the place to go to scratch a beach itch and take in the cultural scene thanks to the arrival of Turner Contemporary in 2011, then let us also enlighten you about another reason to visit this cool and quirky seaside town.
 A fabulous foodie scene also awaits you with The Ambrette as a prime example of the calibre of restaurant that you can expect when you get there.

 The Ambrette was launched in Margate in February 2010 and since then, has garnered rightful recognition from all the major food guides and received Margate’s first ever Michelin recommendation in 2010.
 The Margate restaurant is nestled in the heart of the old town surrounded by cafes and retro antique shops.
 It boasts sea views over Margate sands and is located opposite the Turner Contemporary, so you are in the thick of it all.

 Head chef and founder, Dev Biswal, has created a fresh and unique menu with his open-minded and artistic approach to cooking.
 You are going to find innovative and exciting dishes where Dev has combined traditional Indian dishes with influences from global cuisines, such as French and South East Asian.
 The result is a range of modern, subtly flavoured food that is sure to tickle your tastebuds, plus feel good in the fact that they use a lot of local ingredients.
 Foraged seaweed, game, and traditional lamb and chicken from suppliers, local to Margate, are just a few of the ingredients that go into their dishes to make them extra unique.